Withholding Taxes in the Philippines: Table and Computation

 Final Withholding Tax

-The final withholding tax applies to specific income payments.
+The final tax meaning applies to specific income payments.
 Furthermore, this deduction cannot come from the other income tax due of the payee on other revenues in the applicable year.
 Lastly, an income that has been subjected to final tax cannot be further subjected to income taxes or capital gains tax.

 What are the exemptions to withholding tax?